KevinHunter12/MettlerToledoOPCUA/README.md

 - WeightUOM- String- Unit of measure for the weight
 - Zero- Boolean- Writing 1 to this tag will zero the scales

+This is the intial release where I have created my own OPC data model for the data but I plan to migrate that to to support the [OPC UA Companion Specification for Weighing](https://opcfoundation.org/markets-collaboration/weighing/)